*This post may contain affiliate links. For more information, please visit my affiliate disclaimer here.

 When living in a van, it’s really helpful to plan a day a week or every 2 weeks to take everything out of the van and reorganize.
 This helps you purge what you no longer need and makes things feel tidy again, even if just for a few days.

-It Can Be Exhausting
+Living Permanently in a Van Can Be Exhausting

 Living in a van can really wear on your mind and body.
 From the constant rearranging of stuff, always having to find somewhere to sleep, driving, and living in such a small space… it can wear you out!